hfxunlp/transformer/cnfg/README.md

 # For BPE (using full vocabulary), the special <unk> token will never appear and thus can be removed from the vocabulary.
 Otherwise, it should be set to True.
 use_unk = True

+# prune with length penalty in each beam decoding step
+clip_beam_with_lp = True
 ```

 ## `ihyp.py`

-To interpret configurations in hyp.py.
+To interpret configurations in `hyp.py`.

 ## `dynb.py`